 Program 1: People and Ecosystems

-Program Leaders: Professor Terry Hughes, Dr Tiffany Morrison and Professor Bob Pressey
+Program Leaders: Professor Terry Hughes, A/Prof Tiffany Morrison and Professor Bob Pressey

 This program expands the scope of contemporary coral reef research, from a predominantly biological focus to a broader understanding of the links between coral reef ecosystems, the goods and services they provide to people, and the wellbeing of human societies.